clinical-meteor/cookbook/cookbook/performance-tunning.md

 Performance Optimization
 ==============================

 First off, lets be clear that Meteor is simply Javascript and Node.js.
 Yes, it's a very specific implementation of those two technologies, and has it's own unique ecosystem, and leverages isomorphic APIs and a JSON datastore to achieve some truly amazing results.
 But, at the end of the day, Meteor is a web technology, and it's written in Javascript.
 So all of your typical javascript performance techniques still apply.
+Start there.

 ===========================
 ####Tutorials on Writing Performant Javascript

+If you're not sure how to optimize your javascript, here are some tutorials that we've found useful.

 [25 Javascript Performance Techniques](http://desalasworks.com/article/javascript-performance-techniques/)
 [Performance Optimizations for High Speed Javascript](http://www.webreference.com/programming/javascript/jkm3/index.html)